hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 tarball, otherwise it won't be (i.e. file formats based on zip like JARs won't be extracted).

 **`http-headers`** A map of key-value pairs that contains additional HTTP headers to be sent when downloading a URL.

+**`optional`** A boolean that specifies whether the input is optional.
+Conveyor will normally throw an error if inputs are missing, but for inputs marked as optional a warning is shown and execution proceeds.

 ## Remap rules